 “Hi Denise!
 Is Killian there with you?
 I just saw a red blur go streaking past my window.”
 Connie MacIntyre-Reed, over the phone.

 “I had to carry her back.
-The snow kept clumping up in her paws.” ~ Michael, on Killian’s first winter walk at 4 months old.
+The snow kept clumping up in her paws.” ~ Mike, on Killian’s first winter walk at 4 months old.

 “Go potty.
 Go potty . . . go potty go potty gopotty gopottygopottygopottygopotty GO POTTY NOW!” ~ Pre-electric fence, in the rain, in the dark, around midnight and at about 30 degrees.

-“It’s okay . . . just keep driving, she always gets out of the way . . . you won’t hit her.” ~ On welcoming every visiting car head-on in the circle driveway, and then parading ahead and leading them all the way in.
+“It’s okay . . . just keep driving, she always gets out of the way . . . you won’t hit her.” ~ On welcoming every visiting car head-on in our circle driveway, then parading ahead and leading them all the way in.

 “Mike?
 Honey?
 We need to get more grass seed . . . she’s worn a rut at the top of the hill again.”